-Another in the contemporary goldwork series and this time Kathleen added padded leather work into the design.
+Another great workshop from Kathleen Laurel-Sage where she add padded leather work into the design.

 Kathleen Laurel Sage

-Once applied then the edges can be tidied up with couching (and if you don’t know how to do this – Kathleen showed us how in the Couching Goldwork workshop)
+Once applied then the edges can be tidied up with couching, if you don’t know how to do this, Kathleen showed us how in the Couching Goldwork workshop.

 Sequin waste creates the strawberries and finally you get to add beads!

-If you are in need of the hoop or the beading needles – click through to find them in the shop.
+If you want to find more information of the hoop or the beading needles – click here to go to our website.